btf-org/flank-docs/docs/just-write-code.md

 **Just write code.**

 You can even set up automated alerts by piping the output into another task (e.g. PagerDuty API call).
-You don't have to think about how to pipe a script into an API call.
+You don't have to write any code to pipe a script into an API call.

 **Just write code.**